jannelson36/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Python - More Data Structures: Set, Dictionary

-In this project, I learned about sets and dictionaries in Python.
-I practiced using them with the `lambda`, `map`, `filter`, and `reduce` methods.
+In this project, I famuiliarized myself with sets and dictionaries in Python.
+I did practice tests using them with the `lambda`, `map`, `filter`, and `reduce` methods.

 ## Function Prototypes :floppy_disk: